 As for what’s considered a long lens, these are physically much bigger than your average kit lens and cover a greater focal length.

+What is meant by focal length?
 The focal length is how much range a lens covers, and it’s always measured in millimeters.

 More precisely, it tells us the optical distance between the focal plane of the camera sensor and the point where the light rays converge to capture crisp focus.